node-fetch/node-fetch/README.md

 See [`http.Agent`](https://nodejs.org/api/http.html#http_new_agent_options) for more information.

-In addition, `agent` option accepts a function that returns http(s).Agent instance given current [URL](https://nodejs.org/api/url.html), this is useful during a redirection chain across HTTP and HTTPS protocol.
+In addition, the `agent` option accepts a function that returns `http`(s)`.Agent` instance given current [URL](https://nodejs.org/api/url.html), this is useful during a redirection chain across HTTP and HTTPS protocol.

 ```js
 const httpAgent = new http.Agent({